jamesmendel/jamesmendel.github.io/README.md

 #### Adding new Category
 `/coursework.html` renders in an alternate template from the rest of the site, `layouts/coursework.html`.
 Adding a new category is fairly simple:
 - Create new page with `layout: coursework`
-- Use the following template, replating `[CONDITION]` with a logical expression:
+- Use the following template, replacing `[CONDITION]` with a logical expression:
 ```liquid
 {% for course in site.data.coursework reversed %}
     {% if [CONDITION] %}